 Family Owned, Fresh Nature Foods from Spokane, Washington is seeing the benefits from their participation in 2017 Korea Food-service & Ingredient Inbound Trade Mission to WA, ID.
 While at the coordinated one-on-one meetings, Fresh Nature met with YSPC, a food importer from South Korea

 Ganesha Enterprises is a small, minority-owned manufacturer from Nevada City, Nevada.
-By participating in activities and programs coordinated by the Western United States Agricultural Trade Association (WUSATA), funded by USDA’s Market Access Program (MAP), the company is experiencing rapid success in Middle East markets for its innovative cardamom snack products.
+By participating in events and programs coordinated by the Western United States Agricultural Trade Association (WUSATA), funded by USDA’s Market Access Program (MAP), the company is experiencing rapid success in Middle East markets for its innovative cardamom snack products.

 Bell-Carter Foods is a family-owned table olive and olive oil supplier from Lafayette, California.
 Since international accounts can develop from any number of network connections, they make sure to participate in outbound trade missions coordinated by the Global Connect program of the Western United States Agricultural Trade Association (WUSATA), and funded through the USDA’s Market Access Program (MAP).
 One unexpected but welcome customer that resulted from the 2018 USDA Outbound Trade Mission to Taiwan is Costco in mainland China.